Post at a Glance

 Search engine crawlers rely on clean, structured code to index content efficiently.
 Poorly organized CSS can obscure content or create rendering issues that hinder crawling.

-Tips for Crawler-Friendly CSS:
+Tips for Crawler-Friendly CSS for SEO:

 Clean CSS ensures that search engines can efficiently access and index your content, improving your chances of ranking higher.